GlobalFishingWatch/globalfishingwatch.github.io/_posts/2018-02-12-our-data-in-bigquery.md

   month
 ```

 From this example it is clear that this small region is most heavily fished by trawlers in July and August, with less activity the remainder of the year.
 If we broadened the query to look at multiple years, added `YEAR(date) AS year` to the SELECT statement, and `year` to the `GROUP BY` clause we could assess shifts in this pattern across years.
-We could even generate a daily timeseries of fishing effort and plot fishing hours overtime over time.
+We could even generate a daily timeseries of fishing effort and plot fishing hours over time.

 #### Querying Fishing Effort by Vessel